pixelcrisis/eddited/README.md

 * Then feel free to make changes wherever else!

 #### Build
-* Now that you've changed things
+* Now that you've modified the theme to your liking
 * `npm run build` will build the new `dist/theme.min.css`
 * If you use `npm run start`, it will auto-build on save
 * `npm run clean` formats css